 A new Initial student who has already transferred from the school will not be able to transfer again until they have started classes and has an Active SEVIS record.
 The only exception is for errors where the DSO inadvertently transferred the SEVIS record to the wrong school.

 No. The students must stay at the school that supported the reinstatement or withdraw the reinstatement application.
-If the student withdraws the reinstatement , the student can ask to have the terminated record transferred as described above.
+If the student withdraws the reinstatement, the student can ask to have the terminated record transferred as described in the What are the choices for an F-1 student with a Terminated SEVIS record who wants to transfer to another school? in the Transfer-Out Schools section.

 When a student withdraws a pending application, USCIS will not refund the filing fee.